Why in Japan?

 - Poster Design (Advanced Japanese required)

-You select 1 or 2 electives at Osaka Gakuin University.
+You select up to 2 electives at Osaka Gakuin University, schedule permitting.
 Electives come in many shapes and sizes, and are taught in Japanese or English.
 Options differ each term and are 1.5 or 3 credits each.
-Some past courses have included:

 Intensive Japanese Learning